 4. How Do You Light It Up?

-What is on the floor is important when it comes to picking your paint color because it anchors the room.
-It can change how the color you choose looks like on the walls because of how light reflects it.
+What is on the floor is important when it comes to picking your paint colour because it anchors the room.
+It can change how the colour you choose looks like on the walls because of how light reflects it.
 That’s another thing that you should consider, lighting.

-Consider using a bright or bold color as an accent wall that gets hit with indirect light and avoid using a bold color on all walls or a wall that is hit by direct light.
+Consider using bright or bold colour as an accent wall that gets hit with indirect light and avoid using a bold colour on all walls or a wall that is hit by direct light.

-Grab a poster board and paint it in your desired color.
-Don’t be afraid to go bold and see how it looks like in your home, with your furniture, floors and lighting!
-Choose neutrals like light greys, taupes, whites or go bolder and try a strong accent wall or ceiling.
-Keep it simple and consider using a monochromatic scheme, play up the same color in different variations.
+When it comes to tips for picking paint colours, you need inspiration.
+Grab a poster board and paint it in your desired colour.
+Don’t be afraid to go bold and see how it looks like in your home, with your furniture, floors and lighting.

 Let me know, til then–cheers m’deres!

 Nancy Polanco is a freelance journalist, lifestyle content creator, and editor of Whispered Inspirations.
 She is a proud Mom to Gabby and Michaela and partner and best friend to Darasak.
 Having worked as part of a health care team for almost a decade, Nancy is happy to be back to her passion.
 She is a contributor to the Huffington Post, TODAY’s Parents, and an Oprah Magazine Brand Ambassador.